dwp/ucfs-claimant-kafka-consumer/docs/transformations.md

     }

 * the transformed message is safe to be logged, so log at INFO level. (!)
 The only unsafe element is the unhashed NINO, which must never be logged
-* Extend unit tests
-* Extend local integration tests

-### Docs

-This repo documents will need:
-* Update What the app does. add that it: transforms the dbObject from messages
-* Add example structures of transformed output
-* Add examples of unencrypted dbObject (from synthetic data)
-* Add examples of Kafka message (wrapper + encrypted dbObject) - see [example here|https://github.ucds.io/dip/aws-ingestion/blob/master/docs/interfaces.md#ucfs-business-data-event-interface]
-*Update how to configure the app i.e. list all parameter names with type, whether optional, default and description
-* Update how to run locally (aided heavily by Makefile commands)
-* Update how to run tests locally

-### Testing

-* local integration tests
-* local unit tests